 As a result of this alternative, no new construction would occur at Hastings Range; however, training exercises utilizing troops and mechanized vehicles would continue to occur, resulting in potential temporary minor adverse effect on water quality due to sedimentation of adjacent streams and/or POLs migrating to off-site streams.
 Routine maintenance of the range could have similar effects, but to a lesser degree.
+Military units are also required to utilize secondary containment for storage of hazardous materials/waste and refueling operations.
+Military units are also encouraged to locate all refueling operations and storage of hazardous materials/waste away from waterways.
+Potential spills/releases from training exercises may include: discharge and/or improperly disposal of oil or hazardous substances into or upon waterways from storage, handling and/or transportation of hazardous materials/waste; vehicle/equipment/generators leaks; fuel loading/unloading/refueling operations; field mess facilities/equipment/operations, and/or ammunitions /explosives.
+These maintenance activities will involve already disturbed areas that have been rehabilitated to their original condition.
+All practices and BMPs for erosion control will be design and implemented in accordance to the Manual for Erosion and Sediment Control in Georgia.
+As this alternative involves ongoing training, no new permits are required.
 Continued compliance with applicable Federal, state, and local laws and regulations should minimize the transport of sediment and/or contaminants off site and prevent adverse effects.
 No additional mitigation is proposed for this alternative.

 Construction of the DMPRC and its associated support facilities at the K21 site could create potential temporary minor adverse effect on water quality, primarily due to potential sedimentation of adjacent streams from tree clearing, grading, and construction activities.
 Some of the support facilities for the DMPRC, such as the latrines and their associated septic systems and drainage (tile) fields, may also result in the indirect deposition of contaminants (biota) into the groundwater and possibly even the adjacent streams if the latrines are not operating properly.
 With respect to impaired streams (TMDLs), this alternative may result in increased management practices to prevent additional stream impairment from sedimentation and fecal coliform.
-Compliance with the current TMDL for Little Pine Knot Creek and Pine Knot Creek will require adherence to all management practices, as described in Section 3.1.3.3, "TMDL," Except for those specified for mining operation.
-Compliance with forestry BMPs, as identified in the DMPRC Timber Harvest Plan (Appendix I), would also be required (personal communication, Veenstra, 2003).
-If this alternative is chosen, attempts would be made to minimize impacts to water flow and quality by using low water crossings rather than standard road crossings, such as culverts, where feasible.
+Compliance with the current TMDL for Little Pine Knot Creek and Pine Knot Creek will require adherence to all management practices, as described in Section 3.1.3.3, "TMDL," except for those specified for mining operations.
+Compliance with Georgia Forestry BMPs, such as those identified in the DMPRC Timber Harvest Plan (Appendix I), would also be required (personal communication, Veenstra, 2003) (GA EPD, January 1999).
+If this alternative were chosen, attempts would be made to minimize impacts to water flow and quality by using low water crossings rather than standard road crossings, such as culverts, where feasible.

 Adherence to applicable Federal and state laws and regulations and Installation policies and guidelines is required and would minimize impacts.
-All tree clearing and construction activities greater than one acre in size and/or as part of a common development area, such as this proposed action, require a NPDES Permit for Storm Water Discharges under the ESCA.
+All tree clearing and construction activities greater than one acre in size and/or as part of a common development area, such as this proposed action, require a NPDES General Permit for Storm Water Discharges under the ESCA.
 A Notice of Intent (NOI) for construction-related stormwater discharge will be submitted to the GA Environmental Protection Division (EPD) to meet these requirements.
-The preparation and implement of a SPCC Plan and/or its requirements during construction activities will prevent and/or minimize spill/release from hazardous materials into waterways.
+The preparation and implementation of a SPCC Plan and/or its requirements during construction activities will prevent and/or minimize spill/release from hazardous materials into waterways.
 Erosion control BMPs, as discussed in Section 4.1, would be utilized to minimize the deposition of sediments into adjacent surface waters at the site of disturbance.